akashsonowal/text-recognizer-app/readme.md

 ## Repo Structure
 - .aws/config - contains the configs for AWS CLI to access AWS resources
-- .devcontainer/ - different devcontainer.json for containerized development in VSCode
+- .devcontainer/ - different devcontainer.json for containerized development work in VSCode

 ## Usage